SpaghetMeNot/normalmagic/docs/install.md

 # Install

 normalMagic is installed as an **asset library** in Blender.
-There is an optional **add-on** included with the Pro version that makes setting up the modifiers easier.
+There is an optional **add-on** included with the Pro version which makes it easier and faster to set up certain modifiers.

 ## Asset Library